 Saturday we went into town (though we didn't ride) we met the social riders for coffee and a catch up, then had a list of errands to do.
 Followed by restocking of our freezer.

 We had intended to add a few ducks as well, but we were tired and running out of daylight hours.
 But the Old English Game roosters had to go.
 They were a little younger than we had intended culling them, but I fear if we hadn’t, they would have.
 Well they already had, with the Rhode Island Red x EOG and had begun picking on another.
 But given the size on their nuts, no wonder they had begun fighting; the testosterone in that pen!
+On the plus side we have 4 fairly meaty chickens stocked for our visitors.
+I must admit they were not the biggest or heaviest, but meat to size ratio was very good.

 But as a ‘meat bird’ we were quite impressed; the meat was very lean, slightly darker than other chicken breed we have raised, but not gamey.
 I am really hopeful that these characteristics will also pass on from the girls; as they are due to start laying in the next month or so.